xot/ElectraOne/DOCUMENTATION.md

 A remote script is written for a specific remote controller.
 As such the remote script knows the specific assignment of MIDI *events* (MIDI channel, event type and event number) to controls on the external controller.
 I.e. it knows what MIDI events will be generated when a dial on the controller is turned, a button is pushed or a key is pressed.
 The remote script (written in [Python](https://docs.python.org/3/)) uses this information to make Ableton Live respond appropriately to a controller change (for example by calling the appropriate function in the Live API), and also to send status information back to the controller.

-A typical use case (and what makes them so useful and important to have for an external controller) is to map the controls on the external controller automatically to the currently selected device in Live.
+A typical use case (and what makes remote scripts so useful and important to have for an external controller) is to map the controls on the external controller automatically to the currently selected device in Live.

 This is the general idea.
 Unfortunately, no official information on how to implement a remote script is available.
 Luckily, twelve years ago already Hanz Petrov wrote an excellent [introduction to remote scripts](http://remotescripts.blogspot.com/2010/03/introduction-to-framework-classes.html), and others made the effort of decompiling all officially supported [remote scripts in a Live distribution](https://github.com/gluon/AbletonLive11_MIDIRemoteScripts).
 Especially the latter resource proved to be invaluable to figure out exactly how to program a remote script.